dansgithubuser/dlal/README.md

 The `audio` component is the driver component for interactive audio.

 ## todo
-- audiobro2 sweeps missing?
-- stereo

 - audiobro
 	- review existing tracks
 	- bassindaface / funky funky bass
+	- stereo

 - be able to open audio callback in more situations for demonstrating on skype
 - change verbiage to connector/connectee instead of input/output
+	- pads and sinks like gstreamer?